 Dealing with the idea that you might be facing an SBA loan default can be terrifying.
 The SBA attorneys in our office are skilled at helping clients understand all the facets of their situation.
 We will advise you as to the potential for an SBA offer in compromise.
 You should never face your SBA loan problems alone.
 It is important to retain the services of an attorney who can help you through this difficult time in your life.
-Please contact us for a free initial consultation.
+Please contact us for a consultation.

 Structural barriers appear to be holding back bank lending to small businesses.